Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

 is the mean membrane potential.
-In addition, we set $u_{0} = u_{50}$ and $u_{51} = u_{1}$.
-Hence, the $50$ neurons are connected as a ring.
-We would like to use this example to demonstrate the ability of our algorithm when dealing with high dimensional problem.
-The connection between ergodicity and degree of synchrony will also be discussed.
+We set $u_{0} = u_{50}$ and $u_{51} = u_{1}$ so that the $50$ neurons are connected as a ring.
+We would like to use this example to demonstrate the strength of our algorithm when dealing with the high-dimensional problems.
+The connection between the ergodicity and degree of synchrony will also be discussed.

 In our simulations, we choose parameters $w = 0.4$, $\mu = 0.05$, and $\sigma = 0.6$.
-These parameters are similar as those used in \cite{chen2019spatial}.
-The main control parameter is $du$.
-Higher $du$ means stronger nearest-neighbor coupling, which gives a more synchronized dynamics.
-See Figure \ref{FHNfig} panel 1 to 5 for the time evolution of membrane potential with different $du$.
-We can see that higer $du$ makes membrane potentials of $50$ neurons evolve more coherently.
+These parameters are similar to those in \cite{chen2019spatial}.
+The main control parameter is $d_u$.
+A higher $d_u$ means a stronger nearest-neighbor coupling, which gives a more synchronized dynamics.
+See Figure \ref{FHNfig} Panel I-V for the time evolutions of the membrane potential with different $d_{u}$.
+We see that a higher $d_u$ makes the membrane potentials of the $50$ neurons evolve more coherently.

-The numerical scheme in our simulation is the Euler-Maruyama scheme with $h = 0.001$.
-We run {\bf Algorithm 2} with $10^{6}$ samples for $du = 0, 0.1, 0.3, 0.5$, and $1$ to compute exponential tails of the coupling time.
-See Figure \ref{FHNfig} panel 6 for a comparison of coupling time distributions.
-We find that higher $du$ gives a longer coupling time, and hence a lower rate of geometric ergodicity.
+We use the Euler-Maruyama scheme in our simulations with the step size $h = 0.001$.
+We run {\bf Algorithm 2} with $N=10^{6}$ samples for $ d_u = 0, 0.1, 0.3, 0.5$, and $1$ to compute the slopes of exponential tails of the distribution of coupling times.
+See Figure \ref{FHNfig} Panel VI for a comparison of the coupling time distributions and slopes.
+We see that higher $d_{u}$'s provide longer coupling times, and hence lower rates of geometric ergodicity.
 Heuristically, this phenomenon is caused by the phase lock.
-In the presence of strong synchronization, the trajectory is attracted to the neighborhood of a high dimensional limit cycle and follows it as time evolves.
-When running the coupled process, two independent trajectories can be attracted to difference phases of this limit cycle.
-If this happen, it will take longer time for these two trajectories to couple, as one trajectory needs to diffuse by itself to ``chase'' the other trajectory through this limit cycle.
+In the presence of strong synchronization, the trajectories are attracted to the neighborhood of a high dimensional limit cycle and follow it as time evolves.
+When running the coupling process, the two independent trajectories can be attracted to difference phases of this limit cycle.
+When this happens, it will take longer times for the two trajectories to couple, as one trajectory needs to diffuse by itself to ``chase'' the other one along the limit cycle.